YasiruJAY/ShellCode/README.md

 # ShellCode
-A shellcode that creates a directory and a textfile within that directory, and writes into the text file.
+A shellcode that creates a directory and a text file within that directory, and writes into the text file.

 IT17037198_Shellcode.asm uses strings passed through the DATA segment.